Nemanja0033/Code-Library/README.md

 ## Features

+- **Landing Page**: A modern interactive landing page with a crisp, responsive navbar and multiple sections.
 - **EBook Purchases**: Users can purchase, and download eBooks related to coding and programming languages.
+- **State Managed**: With multiple React hooks
 - **Checkout**: Integrated Stripe payment process
 - **Admin Dashboard**:
   - Add, update, and edit products - Track orders and sales metrics